chauff/cse1500-web-transcripts/Assignment-1.md

 [carriage return]
 ```

 Then, use the `Authorization` field to provide username and password to the server.
-To encode the username and password, you can use any of the freely available base-­64 en/decoders.
+To encode the username and password, you can use any of the freely available base-­64 en/decoders, e.g. [https://codebeautify.org/base64-encode](https://codebeautify.org/base64-encode).
 Remember that username and password should be combined as `username:password`.

 Now close the TCP connection and start a new one, using again: